The Beating Heart of a Mind

 When everyone else thought the man’s death, while tragic, was just the consequence of high-pressure business and depression over the loss of the company he had founded, could Rebecca trust anything to the contrary that her new client told her?

-Available from Amazon HERE
+Available from your favorite retailers HERE

 Editorial Reviews